telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

   public IP and establish a SSH connection
 * Test whether it is possible to deploy an instance and connect to INTERNET (SNAT) without assigning a public IP
+* Test whether it is possible to deploy an instance and check that metadata service is working properly (PhoneHome service)

 **Regions with Object Storage service**